 The module is only available in England, Northern Ireland, Scotland, Wales, the Channel Islands, the Isle of Man, the Republic of Ireland and British Forces Post Office (BFPO) addresses outside the UK.

 Support from your tutor

 You will be allocated to a tutor who will give you advice and guidance on the study materials and will mark and comment on your written work.
 Your tutor is particularly concerned with helping you with your study methods and providing feedback on your assignments.
-You will be expected to communicate with your tutor and may have the opportunity to meet him/her at a number of face-to-face tutorials that you are strongly recommended to attend where they are available.
-Where tutorials are held, and whether they are face to face or delivered over the phone or electronically, depends on the distribution of students taking each module.
+You will be expected to communicate with your tutor and will have the opportunity to meet him/her through regular online tutorials.

 You will also be able to gain support from other students on the module through the moderated online forums.
 You will have a tutor-group forum, moderated by your own tutor and a national student forum.
 There will also be a forum on professional issues where you can seek professional advice and discuss general issues relevant to the sector.
 In addition, the WWYP website will give you the opportunity to benefit from updates about changes to relevant policy and/or the requirements for the different qualifications in working with young people and youth work.

 Contact us if you want to know more about study with The Open University before you register.

 Support from your workplace

 Since this module is a work-based learning module, you will need the support of your regular workplace and from the organisation where you intend to undertake your additional work-based learning experience.
 In particular you will need:

 permission to use your work activities as part of the module

 a suitable Work-based Learning Mentor to support you with certain aspects of the module.